kcarnold/cs344/content/project/_index.md

 {{% /details %}}

-{{% details summary="Walkthrough and Showcase" %}}
+{{% details summary="Walkthrough" %}}

 - **Walkthrough meetings**: Meet with the professor (in person or online) before Reading Recess.
 Show what steps you have taken so far.

-- Attend the **final project showcase** in which you can see everyone’s project.
-See details below.
+{{% /details %}}

+{{% details summary="Presentations" %}}

 The final course meeting (during the designated final exam period) will be devoted to final project presentations.
 Feedback on others' projects is expected, so attendance is mandatory.

-Be prepared to demo your system and to explain its key points.
-Presentations are informal, so slides are not required (but may be helpful if your notebook is large or your results don't easily fit in a notebook.)
+Presentations should communicate the key points (not every detail) of your project, such as:

+- What **problem** are you trying to solve?
+- **How you approached** that problem: what model did you use, what did you train/fine-tune on, etc.?
+- What **results** did you get?
+  - Include both specific examples and summary numbers, if applicable.
+  - This would be a good place to give a demo -- but maybe record a video in case it doesn't work.
+- What did you **learn**? you could take this in various ways:
+  - about your problem?
+  - about the model or data you're using?
+  - about AI/ML more generally?
+  - about your problem-solving process?
+  - etc.
+- What should others take away?
+  - If someone in the audience gets asked "what was that presentation about?", how would you want them to answer?
+  - What are some limitations of your project?
+  - What broader questions might your project raise?
+How might you contribute to the discussion?
+  - What might you do next?

-Aim for about 5 minutes of content.
+Slides are not strictly required (you could talk as you scroll through a notebook) but are probably helpful.
+Aim for 5-10 minutes of content.
 All team members should participate.

 {{% /details %}}